Learning quantum Hamiltonians at any temperature in polynomial time: Introduction

 where $[H', P ]_\ell = [H', [H', \ldots , [H', P]\ldots ]]$ is the $\ell$-th nested commutator.
 A natural first step is to truncate this series at $d$ terms and observe that

 is a low-degree polynomial in the variables $\lambda'$.
 For instance, observe for the order-$2$ nested commutator, we have

 which is a degree-$2$ polynomial in the $\lambda_i'$ indeterminates.
-However, the series in \cref{eqn:intro-commutator-series} only converges quickly when $\beta$ is sufficiently small~\cite{hkt21}, so we cannot use it.\footnote{ This expansion does converge after $\beta\norm{H}$ terms, but our running time is exponential in the degree, so this would be far too large. } \ainesh{i had intuition here for why we can try to do a peeling argument on the hadamard series for large $\beta$, did we not like it?} \ewin{i thought it was good but think it belongs in the flat approx section. it should be commented out over there.}
+However, the series in \cref{eqn:intro-commutator-series} only converges quickly when $\beta$ is sufficiently small~\cite{hkt21}, so we cannot use it.\footnote{ This expansion does converge after $\beta\norm{H}$ terms, but our running time is exponential in the degree, so this would be far too large. }

 Nevertheless, from this observation we can develop a general formalism for constructing polynomial approximations of evolutions of operators.
 We observe that in the eigenbasis of $H'$,

 where $\Set{ \sigma_i }_{i \in [\dims]}$ are the eigenvalues of $H'$ and $\circ$ denotes the Hadamard product (\cref{def:hadamard}).
 Similarly,